This post originally appeared on Single Grain, a growth marketing agency focused on scaling customer acquisition.

 Source: Snapchat Case Studies

-Applying filters is another way to enhance your Snapchat content.
+Applying filters is another way to enhance your Snapchat content as you would with a regular photo editor.
 After taking a photo or a video, swipe right over it to choose a specific overlay filter.

 One type of filter that’s only available in specific locations is called the “geofilter.”
 Here are some examples from Beverly Hills, Brooklyn, and Paris: